YohannParis/jmap-blog/README.md

 2. The app fetches emails from a designated "Poems" mailbox
 3. Each poem is processed and stored in a `posts.json` file
 4. A static site is generated with a clean, typography-focused design
+5. An RSS feed is created at `/rss.xml` for easy subscription

 ## Project Structure